aspiringsecurity/De-Transport-Monitor/README.md

 # Blockchain Eco-system

-# Onyx blockchain Modules and Magic SDK dapp module
+# Onyx blockchain Modules & Magic SDK dapp module

 - Verification and management of personas (citizen (holder), Administrator (issuer), and Dispatcher, Command and Control Center (verifier)) using Onyx SSI SDK modules: https://github.com/aspiringsecurity/De-Transport-Monitor/tree/main/Transport-DI-Onyx-Web3-Modules/Transport-onyx-ssi-sdk-personas

+- Please visit the demos at https://drive.google.com/drive/u/1/folders/12pzP2fGs5B8tYVtn2qojLHSUREPPCaqV

 Onyx Blockchain Modules with aggregator and analytics tooling (Onyx Calc) for tabulation, organization and visualization of on-chain data.

 Onyx Calc: Analytics and Aggregator tooling with a Ledger Pro (hardware wallet) dapp module.
 Onyx Calc is also used for storing a variety of offchain data like incident snapshots, alarm metadata and object types at the time of incident in a spreadsheet type interface.
+Please visit demos at https://drive.google.com/drive/u/1/folders/12pzP2fGs5B8tYVtn2qojLHSUREPPCaqV

 - Alarm Viewer dapp using Magic SDK module:  Add alarms with a single touch.
 Open the Alarm Settings menu from the home page.
 Add an alarm, set the wallpaper or choose an alarm tone.
 You can also delete an existing alarm.
 Web3 template for NFT marketplace of alarm clock wallpapers and background ringtones purchase and auction.
 We are also extending and adapting Turtle Music using NFT Experiments for music curators for alarm clock.
+Please visit Demo 3 at https://drive.google.com/drive/u/1/folders/12pzP2fGs5B8tYVtn2qojLHSUREPPCaqV

 # Onyx and Biconomy blockchain Modules & Web3 ecosystem tools